-A rental history will also be looked at to determine a record of if you paid your rent on time if there were complaints from neighbors about you, etc. If you have had serious problems with other properties, it will hurt your chances of getting an apartment.
+Rental history will also be looked at to determine a record of if you paid your rent on time, if there were complaints from neighbors about you, etc. If you have had serious problems with other properties, it will hurt your chances of getting an apartment.

-Everything is reviewed and the determination to rent to you is at the determination of the property owner.
+Everything is reviewed, and the determination to rent to you is at the property owner’s decision.
 The best policy is to be accurate with all information stated on your application.
-Many state LIHTC programs or individual owner occupancy policies may not rent to those who register for certain past criminal behavior.
+Many state LIHTC programs or individual owner-occupancy policies may not rent to those who register for specific past criminal behavior.